Subscription library

-A subscription library (also membership library or independent library) is a library that is financed by private funds either from membership fees or endowments.
+A subscription library (or membership library) is a library that is financed by private funds either from membership fees or endowments.
+Historically, they are predecessors to the public library as it is known today.
 Unlike a public library, access is often restricted to members, but access rights can also be given to non-members, such as students.
+Through time, different library types have been grouped under this term, but may represent the following library models.
+A library formed as a joint stock company can be called a proprietary model.
+Some libraries allowed individuals who were not stock holders to subscribe for given time periods, and were thusly labeled subscription libraries.
+Athenaeums were similar to social libraries and provided the additional benefit of scholarly publications and cultural programming.
+The term mechanics or mercantile library refers to institutions established, often by benefactors, for the benefit of the working class.

 Origins

-In the 18th century, there were virtually no public libraries in the sense in which we now understand the term i.e. libraries provided from public funds and freely accessible to all.
+In the 18th century, there were virtually no public libraries in the modern sense, i.e. libraries provided from public funds and freely accessible to all.
 Only one important library in Britain, Chetham's Library in Manchester, was fully and freely accessible to the public.
 However, during the century, there came into being a whole network of library provision on a private or institutional basis.

 The increase in secular literature at this time encouraged the establishment of commercial subscription libraries.
 Many small, private book clubs evolved into subscription libraries, charging high annual fees or requiring subscribing members to purchase shares.
 Subscription libraries would in turn use these earnings to expand their collections and later create their own publications.
 Unlike a public library, access was often restricted to members.
 Some of the earliest such institutions were founded in Britain, such as Chetham's Library in 1653, Innerpeffray Library in 1680 and Thomas Plume's Library in 1704.
 In the American colonies, the Library Company of Philadelphia was started in 1731 by Benjamin Franklin in Philadelphia, Pennsylvania.
 By paying an initial fee and annual dues, members had access to books, maps, fossils, antique coins, minerals, and scientific instruments.
 This library began with 50 members, swelled to 100 quickly, and then grew prosperous enough to begin to publish its own books.
 When the Continental Congress met in Philadelphia, they did so in the same building as Franklin's Library Company and delegates were given member privileges for the library.
-Franklin's subscription library became so popular that many subscription libraries were founded in the colonies, making him remark that it was, “the mother of all the North American subscription libraries, now so numerous.”
+Franklin's subscription library became so popular that many subscription libraries were founded in the colonies, making him remark that it was, "the mother of all the North American subscription libraries, now so numerous".
+The first dozen subscription libraries were established in Pennsylvania, Rhode Island, South Carolina, Massachusetts, New York, Connecticut, and Maine by the 1750s.